texadactyl/jacotest.go/README.md

 Whether the current test is successful or not, flow moves on to the next test case.
 Flow concludes when all of the test cases have been attempted.

-For example, from a jvm=jacobin report, the following is one result:
+For example, from a jvm=jacobin report, the following used to be one result:

 ![rpt_example_result](https://user-images.githubusercontent.com/11318756/233359231-b914b0b7-32ea-43ae-a0c3-4d09e31bc044.png)